tale-toul/ocp-aws/README.md

 The architecture used is based on the one descrived in [this reference document](https://access.redhat.com/sites/default/files/attachments/ocp-on-aws-8.pdf) from Red Hat.

-Two different aws providers are defined (https://www.terraform.io/docs/configuration/providers.html):

-* One for the majority of the resources created
-* Other for the Route53 DNS name management

-Each provider uses different access credentials so a credentials file is created like the following:
+One provider is defined (https://www.terraform.io/docs/configuration/providers.html) to create the resources in AWS.
+A credentials file is created with the following format:

 ```
 [default]
 aws_access_key_id=xxxx
 aws_secret_access_key=xxxx
 ```
-and the provider definition contains the following directive reference the credentials file:
+and the provider definition contains the following directive referencing the credentials file:

 ```
   shared_credentials_file = "redhat-credentials.ini"
 ```

-When using different credentials files for each provider it is important to make sure that the environment variables **WS_SECRET_ACCESS_KEY** and **AWS_ACCESS_KEY_ID** are not defined in the session, otherwise extraneus errors will appear when running terraform.
+When using credentials files it is important to make sure that the environment variables **WS_SECRET_ACCESS_KEY** and **AWS_ACCESS_KEY_ID** are not defined in the session, otherwise extraneus errors will appear when running terraform.

 Six subnets are created to leverage the High Availavility provided by the Availability Zones in the region, 3 for public subnets, 3 for private subnets.